 New Initiatives in my Research: In November 2011 I initiated an application to the Institute for Advanced Studies to set up a series of workshops on Safe and Trustworthy Autonomous Assisitve Robots (STAARs).
 This application has been successful!
 The STAARs initiative will therefore kick-start shortly with a series of 3 funded workshops.

 In January 2011 I initiated an application to the Institute for Advanced Studies to set up a series of workshops on Energy-Aware COmputing (EACO).
 This application was successful.
 There is now an EACO workshop series.
-The next EACO workshop will be on 10 and 11 September 2014.
+The next EACO workshop will be on 14-16 September 2015.

 Between October 2010 and September 2011 I've been sponsored by the Royal Academy of Engineering to work with the engineers at Xmos.
 I explored power-aware design techniques from silicon to software.
 This motivated me to set up the EACO initiative.